Rounding up horses at sunrise in Yellowstone National Park (Photo: Yellowstone Productions)

 Yellowstone is a large park; it’s hard to even skim its attractions in one day.
 We recommend two days to a week.

-Capitol Cowboy Adventures in Cheyenne, Wyoming
+Cowboy Adventures in Cheyenne, Wyoming

 In Cheyenne, Wyoming, two worlds collide.
 Experience the Old West on a train ride through a bison farm and at a famous rodeo.
 But the new West holds its own with exploding music and culinary scenes.

-Plains, Trains and Art in Greeley, Colorado
+Local Flair in Greeley, Colorado

-A Butte-iful Stop in Morgan County
+On the Plains in Morgan County

 Pat Craig’s Wild Idea of an Animal Sanctuary near Denver

 Thirty-seven years ago, Pat Craig had an audacious idea to rescue exotic animals living in inhumane conditions in the United States.
-Today, you can visit more than 750 rescued tigers, wolves, bears and lions at The Wild Animal Sanctuary in Colorado.
+Today, you can visit more than 750 rescued tigers, wolves, bears and lions at The Wild Animal Sanctuary in Keenesburg, Colorado.